Spain vows legal reforms in wake of spying allegations - NewsBreak

 Spain vows legal reforms in wake of spying allegations

-MADRID (AP) — The Spanish government will tighten judicial control over the country’s intelligence agency, Prime Minister Pedro Sánchez said Thursday, weeks after the agency admitted it had spied on several pro-independence supporters in the region of Catalonia with judicial authorization.
+The Spanish government will tighten judicial control over the country’s intelligence agency, Prime Minister Pedro Sánchez said Thursday, weeks after the agency admitted it had spied on several pro-independence supporters in the region of Catalonia with judicial authorization

 On Thursday Sánchez announced plans to overhaul the 2002 law that sets out judicial control of the intelligence agency.